 - 1. The City will construct line extensions to supply service to customers in residential, commercial, or industrial developments in specific areas, upon payment of primary extension fees calculated by using the current cost of equipment to complete the extension.
 The developer (or property owner) provides, without charge to the City, right-of-way for lines and equipment which is suitable in the opinion of the City for the installation of City facilities throughout the development.
 Suitable right-of-way includes, but is not limited to, providing ground line clearing of trees, brush and other obstructions, rough grading, and access by mechanical construction equipment.
 When restoration of service to the premise is not possible due to an obstruction the customer, or the owner of the property on which the obstruction is situated is responsible for removing the obstruction. - 2.
 The City will extend and maintain the service to a point of connection determined within the service classifications defined in the Rates and Tariffs Handbook.
-If your service is classified as Residential, the City will maintain the service up to the meter pan and to include the meter.
-If your service is classified as commercial, the City will maintain up to the nearest point of connection, i.e., transformer or pedestal.
+If your service is classified as Residential, the City will maintain the service up to the meter pan and to include the meter but not the meter pan.
+If your service is classified as commercial, the City will maintain up to the nearest point of connection, i.e., transformer, pedestal or connection at pole.
 From this point up to the meter pan is the responsibility of the service owner.
 For extensions utilizing 500 MCM or smaller wire, the City will provide the appropriate connector. - a.
 Residential Overhead The City will extend its system to the service mast or service drop attachment; - b.
-Residential Underground The City will extend its system to the meter enclosure; - Commercial Overhead The customer will be responsible for the service to the nearest point of connection, generally at or near the property line; - d.
+Residential Underground The City will extend its system to the meter enclosure; - c.
+Commercial Overhead The customer will be responsible for the service to the nearest point of connection, generally at or near the property line; riser material like pipe or u-guard will be supplied by the city or approved by the City prior to installation. - d.
 Commercial Underground The customer will be responsible for the service to the nearest point of connection, generally at or near the property line.